wp-plugins/wp-design-maps-places/readme.txt

     - the images can have wrong height/width proportion, but proportions on one axis should be the same.
 You can use maps of cities, countries or parts of them.

 * How my map can be connected to geolocation?
-    - there are two ways to bound your map to geocoordinates – “Calibrate via Google Map” (the link in “Map Manager”) or by definition of two reference points.
+    - there are two ways to bound your map to geocoordinates - "Calibrate via Google Map" (the link in "Map Manager") or by definition of two reference points.

 * What is a reference point?
     - a reference point is like a pin which binds your map to the real geographic map.
 In order to calculate the position of a location on the map image two reference points are needed.